harrypars0ns/milestone-project/README.md

 ## Testing

 When I started this project I got about halfway through before I realised I hadn't made it truly responsive.
-After writing a silly number of media queries in some attempt to cover all screen sizes I decided to start again with a new, responsive foundation on which everything would work properly.
+After writing a silly number of media queries in some attempt to serve all screen sizes with some bad code I decided to start again with a new, responsive foundation on which everything would work properly.
 Now the site looks good across all screen sizes including mobile, tablet, desktop and landscape-mobile.

-When clicking the portfolio section of the NAV, the nav bar used to cover the 'Portfolio' heading.
-Now if you click it it should transport you a few pixels above the heading.
+When clicking the portfolio section of the NAV, as the page dropped to the portfolio section, the nav bar would to cover the 'Portfolio' heading.
+Now if you click it, it should transport you a few pixels above the heading.

 If you don't enter required information in the contact form, it will not submit.
 An error message will display.
 This will also occur if an invalid email address is submitted.
 If all information is valid, the page will reload.